danou0301/YoutubeBattle/README.md

 #### I develope a game on a react website, you have to guess witch video has more views.

-#### Users can also submit a proposition to new youtuble challenge by just providing two youtube videos path.
+#### Users can also submit a proposition to a new youtube battle by providing two youtube videos path.

 ------------------